astropy/pyvo/docs/pyvo/data_access.rst

   properly.
 See :ref:`data-access-exceptions`.

 * An alternative way to create data access queries is with a *query object*.
-This can be useful when you want to reuse queries, say, across many sources or services.
+This can be useful when you want to modify query bevahiour.
   The :py:meth:`~pyvo.dal.query.DALQuery.getqueryurl` method will give you the full query URL that will be sent to the service, which can be helpful for debugging.
 See :ref:`sia-query`.